mnp/ds-auto-subtitle-downloader/README.md

 ## What and Why

-This small bit of duct tape allows a Synology Diskstation to automatically download subtitle **.srt** files after the Downloader application runs.
+This small bit of duct tape allows a Synology Diskstation to automatically download subtitle **.srt** files after the Download Station app runs.
 The Video Player app can web search for subtitles but it's an extra clicky step and it's not very reliable.

 ## How